Twerton Park: The modern era (2000–present)

-From 2000 onwards, The ground hosted Team Bath, who were a full-time professional team playing in the Conference South until their resignation at the end of the 2008–09 season.
+From 2000 onwards, the ground hosted Team Bath, who were a full-time professional team playing in the Conference South until their resignation at the end of the 2008–09 season.
 At the end of the 2011–12 season the club offered the naming rights to Twerton Park for just £50.
-The offer drew 167 entries from as far afield as the US, Australia, Norway and Singapore which raised £8,350 for the club.
+The offer drew 167 entries from as far afield as the US, Australia, Norway and Singapore which raised £8,350 for Bath City.
 Businesses made up 58 of the entries with only a handful of the remaining personalised entries being deemed unsuitable.
+The winning entry drawn at random was The Mayday Trust, a charitable organisation that helps to re-home vulnerable people.

-The winning entry drawn at random was The Mayday Trust, a charitable organisation that helps to rehome vulnerable people.
-In 2021, City fan, Ken Loach gave an interview with The Athletic; stating: "I made my debut for Bath in the late 1970s period and the first thing that strikes me now is that the stadium looks barely any different.”
+In 2021, Bath City fan, gave an interview with The Athletic; stating: "I made my debut for Bath in the late 1970s period and the first thing that strikes me now is that the stadium looks barely any different.”
 Talks have been held in the past between Bath Rugby and Bath City about sharing a ground, as the former team wish to move away from their home ground Recreation Ground, although nothing has amounted from this.
 Following the resignation of Chairman Manda Rigby, she claimed that the club needed to move away from Twerton Park to "sustain their finances".